Welcome to today's edition of the Rush 24-7 podcast.

 And one of the constant refrains of the Democrats has been that Bush should admit his mistakes.

-If he would just admit his mistakes, why why we could be all getting along right if Bush would just admit that he's an idiot and had done this now.
+If Bush would just admit that he's an idiot and had done this now, here's Albright.

-Okay, well that kind of cuts both ways, doesn't it?
+Okay, well, that kind of cuts both ways, doesn't it?

-I mean, I've heard this rant so many times, come clean with the American people.
+I mean, I've heard this rant so many times come clean with the American people.

 Admit mistakes.